“Nobody Died At Sandy Hook”

 Under these circumstances, it would have been impossible for the alleged shooter, Adam Lanza, to have been convicted in a properly conducted court of law for his alleged offense.

-Sure, guys.
-Let’s ignore the fact that the shell casings were forensically matched to the Bushmaster.
-Let’s also ignore the blood spatter from Adam’s victims found on his clothing and weapons:
+Let’s also ignore the blood spatter from his victims found on his clothing and shoes:

 Page 179

-Fetzer and Watt argue that a real evacuation would have undoubtedly resulted in numerous photographs showing hundreds of students in the parking lot.
-There are several issues with this claim:
+Fetzer and Watt argue that a real evacuation would have inevitably produced countless photographs showing hundreds of students clustered in the parking lot.
+As always, this claim collapses almost immediately under even minimal scrutiny.

-Adam Lanzan, huh?
-Please, James, tell me more about these “highly educated researchers” who supposedly wrote and edited this book!
+Please, James—tell me more about these “highly educated researchers” who wrote and edited this book.

 “Search for any parent displaying real grief.
 It’s not there.” pg.
 181